cylc/cylc-flow/tests/integration/README.md

 These methods both shut down the workflow / clean up after themselves.

-It is necessary to shut down workflows correctly to clean up resorces and running tasks.
+It is necessary to shut down workflows correctly to clean up resources and running tasks.